GuyKle/Lieferando/README.md

 utils package created to host utilities required for certain tests - e.g. DB connection, token fetching, page-specific methods etc.

 ## Assumption:
-API tests are out of scope for this exercise.
+- API tests are out of scope for this exercise.
-Logging should be done properly with a logger. e.g. Log4j (crucial for identifying failure points)
+- Logging should be done properly with a logger. e.g. Log4j (crucial for identifying failure points).
+- Code formatter could also be used for more readable code, but is not a must have therefore I did not include it.
-Automating responsive UI tests is out of scope and also pointless, as I tested manually (using chrome developer tools) and the search field looks the same in all sizes and devices.
+- Automating responsive UI tests is out of scope and also pointless, as I tested manually (using chrome developer tools) and the search field looks the same in all sizes and devices.
-Automating a test to check search field maximum size is a waste of effort.
+- Automating a test to check search field maximum size is a waste of effort.
-Load and performance tests are out of scope for this assignment and should anyways not run on live products.
+- Load and performance tests are out of scope for this assignment and should anyways not run on live products.
 Tests were restricted to single agents running simple test flows.
-Changing locale was done with URL and not with dropdown because testing the dropdown was not a requirement, only testing the search field.
+- Changing locale was done with URL and not with dropdown because testing the dropdown was not a requirement, only testing the search field.

-## Issues:
+- Tests (with abstract base class) and pageobjects\methods could and should be split into more classes, but this should be done with a bigger picture in mind, not for something as basic as "test ONLY the search field functionality".
+In such case, it is perfectly fine to have 6 short tests in the same class.
+- Foundations for multi-language support can be found under utils in property files, but were not fully implemented due to the effort required in implementing a properties handler.
+Same goes for env properties, but in the case of the exercise there was only 1 env - www.lieferando.de

+## Issues I found while testing:
 Facebook like message and other elements in the mainpage are not fully responsive.
 Zipcode resilience is displayed in the result page.

-TODO:
-explain about multilanguage and prop reader, why i didnt implement code formatter split the test into put methods in utils class and PO in page class